About Park Models

 There are wonderful cactus blooms in the spring and they certainly add to the flavor of the desert location.

 The larger cacti often take on the role of Christmas trees when that season roles around.
 (The picture on the right was taken last Christmas in an RV Park in Apache Junction.)

-Checking Trailer Condition
+Checking Park Model Condition

 A couple key items to look for are the condition of the roof and the floor.
 Roofs are most vulnerable.
 They can certainly be prone to leaks and weakened by previous water damage.

 Floors can become weakened from previous water or termite damage.
 What seems like a simple floor squeak can be a sign of bigger problems.
-It is a good idea to have a look under the trailer to see the condition of the floor.
+It is a good idea to have a look under the unit to see the condition of the floor.

 Electrical wiring can be somewhat less than up to normal household standards as well.
-Again, this can be more of an issue in older trailers where modifications may have been made over the years.
+Again, this can be more of an issue in older units where modifications may have been made over the years.

 If you are not familiar with what to look for it may be a good investment to have an inspection by a pest control company.

 Cooling is by central or window air conditioners and an item we had never heard of before, the 'swamp cooler'.
-Swamp coolers are most common in older units and are quite a reliable and inexpensive method of cooling.
+Swamp coolers are most common in much older units and are quite a reliable and inexpensive method of cooling.
 But they only work in very dry climates.